Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

 \subsubsection{Critical temperature in the mean field approximation}

 In relativistic mean-field models \cite{Serot:1984ey,Glendenning2000,KolVosk2005} one assumes that the $T$ dependence enters only the fermion distribution functions.
-In the Schwinger-Dyson approach to the fermion-boson system the $T$ dependence enters the particle Green functions.
+In the Schwinger--Dyson approach to the fermion-boson system the temperature dependence enters the particle Green functions.
 In the mean field approximation one takes into account the $T$ dependence of the fermion Green functions but ignores it in the boson Green functions.
-In simplest case of the one fermion -- one boson system, like nucleons and pions in isospin-symmetric matter, the parameter characterizing the temperature dependence of the fermion Green function is $(T/\epsilon_{\rm F})^2$, as it follows from the known Fermi integral expansions at low $T$, cf. \cite{LL5}.
+In simplest case of the one fermion -- one boson system, like for nucleons and pions in isospin-symmetric matter, the parameter characterizing the temperature dependence of the fermion Green function is $(T/\epsilon_{\rm F})^2$, as it follows from the known Fermi integral expansions at low $T$, cf. \cite{LL5}.
 As the result $\langle|\psi|^2\rangle=-\omega_0^2(T)/\Lambda_0 (T) \simeq -\omega_0^2(0)/\Lambda_0 (0)+C(T/\epsilon_{{\rm F},N})^2$, $C=const$, $\epsilon_{{\rm F},N}$ is the nucleon Fermi energy.
-Thus in the mean-field (MF) approximation $\langle|\psi|^2\rangle=0$ at \cite{Voskresensky:1978cb} \be T=T_c^{\rm MF}\sim \epsilon_{{\rm F},N}(n-n_c)/n_c\,, \ee provided $(n-n_c)/n_c\ll 1$.
-In case mentioned case of the pion condensation also $\Delta$ isobars give essential contribution, and the typical temperature destroying the $\Delta$-particle -- nucleon hole contribution is $T\sim m_\Delta -m_N\simeq 2.1 m_\pi$, thereby with taking into account of $\Delta$-particle -- nucleon hole diagrams $T_c^{\rm MF}$ becomes still higher, cf. \cite{Voskresensky:1978cb,Voskresensky:1982vd,MSTV90}.
+Thus in the mean-field (MF) approximation, cf. \cite{Voskresensky:1978cb}, $\langle|\psi|^2\rangle=0$ at \be T=T_c^{\rm MF}\sim \epsilon_{{\rm F},N}(n-n_c)/n_c\,, \ee provided $(n-n_c)/n_c\ll 1$.
+In mentioned case of the pion condensation also $\Delta$ isobars give essential contribution, and the typical temperature destroying the $\Delta$-particle -- nucleon hole contribution is $T\sim m_\Delta -m_N\simeq 2.1 m_\pi$.
+It proves to be that with taking into account of $\Delta$-particle -- nucleon hole diagrams the value $T_c^{\rm MF}$ increases, cf. \cite{Voskresensky:1978cb,Voskresensky:1982vd,MSTV90}.